Details

 Bond Doctor of Physiotherapy

-The Bond DPT features up to 1,400 hours of learning in a clinical environment.
+The Bond DPT features extensive clinical experience in up to 7 clinical environments.
 Clinical practice experiences are designed to produce work-ready, entry-level graduates who are competent to practice across the lifespan in a range of environments and settings.
-Variable experiences across the lifespan are sought in a range of clinical settings.
-These will include

 Career Development